 Many of the locals get excited and amazed when they see a foreigner in their region.
-Knowing some of the common Nepali words will help you to break the ice and bring smiles on your faces.
+Knowing some of the common Nepali words and learning Nepali will help you to break the ice and bring smiles on your faces.

 Little smile with a casual talk with locals in Nepal will help spread your happiness.